assadnavi/assadnavi.github.io/_posts/2023-09-18-coding-interview-quicksort.md

 ## What is quicksort ?

-Quicksort is a **sorting** function (also called algorithm) which has the goal of sorting data.
+Quicksort is a recursive **sorting** function (also called algorithm) which has the goal of sorting data.
 Data can be sorted in different ways, as an example a list of numbers can be sorted in an ascending or descending order.
 In this article we will implement the quicksort method to sort a list of numbers in an ascending order.
 See below the expected behaviour of our sorting function.

 {% highlight cpp %}
 1) Quicksort of the array [4, 5, 1] is the array [1, 4, 5]